 It’s best to have the flu vaccination in the autumn.
 Remember that you need a flu jab every year as the flu virus can change from year to year.

+School-aged children will receive their vaccination from a trained health professional at school.
 For more information on children and flu vaccination visit NHS Choices Child Flu.